 For our October 10x10 program on International Exchange we invited international artists and professionals to share their work in a new context and to exchange with us and each other.
-With COVID-19 cases rising, exchanging across borders no longer seemed feasible.
+With COVID-19 cases rising, exchanging across borders no longer seems feasible.
 As an Internationally oriented production house we continue to search for alternative ways.
 That’s why we asked each artist who was supposed to perform during the 10x10 October program to share their thoughts on international exchange in these trying times.
 Today we speak with Gosie Vervloessem.

-What were you supposed to show in Veem House?
+What were you supposed to present in Veem House for Performance?

-How can we enable exchange across borders, now that travel is restricted?
+How can we keep enabling exchange across borders?

 Is there something you would like to share?